derhuerst/vbb-modules/readme.md

 - [`vbb-logos`](https://github.com/derhuerst/vbb-logos) – Nice SVG logos for Berlin & Brandenburg public transport.
 - [`vbb-entrances`](https://github.com/derhuerst/vbb-entrances) – Entrances for VBB stations. *outdated*
 - [`vbb-delays-list`](https://github.com/derhuerst/vbb-delays-list) – Statistics on delays at VBB stations. *unfinished*
-- [`vbb-graph`](https://github.com/derhuerst/vbb-graph) – Berlin & Brandenburg public transport as JSON graph. *unfinished*
+- [`vbb-graph`](https://github.com/derhuerst/vbb-graph) – Berlin & Brandenburg public transport as JSON graph.

 ## APIs

 VBB also **[provides an API](https://www.vbb.de/de/article/fahrplan/webservices/schnittstellen-fuer-webentwickler/5070.html)** under a proprietary license.
 This *public* API provides all the information they have, but [is unstable and rate-limited, doesn't have CORS and isn't REST](https://github.com/derhuerst/vbb-rest/blob/master/docs/why.md#why-use-this-api).

-The VBB app talks to another ***private* API that is stable and has neither rate limits nor authentication**.
+The VBB app talks to another ***private* API that has neither rate limits nor authentication**.
 Please note that the usage of this API is not officially endorsed and does not have any licensing.
-Use it and the modules below at your own risk.
+Use it through the modules below at your own risk.

-These modules can be used to query data from the API and other places.
+These modules can be used to query data from the (private) API and other places.

-- [`vbb-client`](https://github.com/derhuerst/vbb-client) – An API client for `vbb-rest`, covering all of VBB.
+- [`vbb-client`](https://github.com/derhuerst/vbb-client) – An API client for `vbb-rest`, covering all of VBB, deployed at `vbb.transport.rest`.
 - [`vbb-rest`](https://github.com/derhuerst/vbb-rest) – An HTTP API, covering all of VBB.
 - [`vbb-hafas`](https://github.com/derhuerst/vbb-hafas) – A client for their HAFAS API.
 - [`hafas-client`](https://github.com/derhuerst/hafas-client) – A client for HAFAS mobile APIs.